The Benefits of Ashwagandha

 First, ashwagandha appears to help lower cholesterol and triglyceride levels, leading indicators of heart disease.

-Because ashwagandha can help to alleviate stress, it may have the secondary effect of protecting against the negative heart health effects to which excessive stress can contribute.
+Because ashwagandha can help to alleviate stress, it may have the secondary effect of protecting against the negative heart health effects to which excessive stress can contribute such as increased blood pressure and anxiety.

 Lastly, its antioxidant and anti-inflammatory properties could protect against oxidative stress that could be damaging to the heart.